michaelkubina/SpotMicroESP32/electronics/README.md

 ## Resources ##

 You can find an excel-sheet in this sections, which describes the basic pin-assignments.
 I still need to tidy everything up, but the informations on this page are sort-of final.
 I actually am thinking to remove the TFT and the neopixel underglow completly.
-I am also thinking about integrating an DFPlayer Module to be able to play MP3 files.
+I am also thinking about integrating an DFPlayer Module to be able to play MP3 files and to add a current sensor in case we need to cut current draw from the servos when stalling.

 ## Wiring ##